Florianópolis: Tourism and lifestyle

-Florianópolis is one of the most visited places in Brazil as it is an island with 42 beaches, lagoons and waterfalls.
+Florianópolis is one of the most visited places in Brazil, as it is an island with 42 beaches, lagoons, and waterfalls.

 Beaches

-Lagoa da Conceição (Lagoon of Conceição) is the largest lagoon on the island of Florianopolis and one of the most visited area of the island by foreign travelers and backpackers.
-The area has the highest concentration of restaurants, bars, organic markets and shops.
-Many expats and Brazilian people from other cities choose to live by the lagoon because of its views, safety, nature and quality of life.
+Conceição Lagoon (Lagoa da Conceição) is the largest lagoon on the Santa Catarina Island and one of the most visited areas of the island by foreign travelers and backpackers.
+The adjacent district of the same name has the highest concentration of restaurants, bars, organic markets, and shops.
+Many expats and Brazilian people from other cities choose to live by the lagoon because of its views, safety, nature, and quality of life.

-The lagoon is surrounded by mountains and has a canal linking to the ocean.
-The history of the region around the lagoon is a plus with all the folklore, netting tradition, old Portuguese architecture, graffiti, and an 18th-century church on the top of the hill.
-See panoramic view below.
+The lagoon is surrounded by mountains and has a canal linking it to the ocean.
+The history of the region around the lagoon is a plus with all the folklore, netting tradition, old Portuguese architecture, graffiti, and an 18th-century church on the top of the hill (see panoramic view below).

 The Holy Spirit Feast (Festa do Divino) is a festival that takes place 40 days after Easter.
 The celebration dates to the colonial era and includes a parade, music, and street food.